metno/celestial/README.md

 ## Documentation
 Api spec for the application is generated and can be viewed on the `/docs` endpoint when running this application.
 Here it is described how to make http requests to the application.
-For calculating astronomical positions of the Moon and Sun relative to the Earth, the skyfield library ([https://rhodesmill.org/skyfield/](https://rhodesmill.org/skyfield/)) is used.
+For calculating the rising and setting times of the Moon and the Sun, the skyfield library ([https://rhodesmill.org/skyfield/](https://rhodesmill.org/skyfield/)) is used.
 Please refer to its documentation when viewing the code for this application.

 # How to contribute